 Looking for a job

-- what training there will be (some employers offer structured training programmes and apprenticeships)
+- Find out what training is needed.
+Some employers offer training programmes or apprenticeships

-- whether you can gain qualifications through assessment in the workplace, or through part-time study or distance learning
+- Find out if you can gain qualifications while working, part-time study or distance learning

-NHS Jobs is the online recruitment service for the NHS in England and Wales and most NHS organisations advertise their jobs there.
-The website allows you to search for jobs in organisations that provide NHS healthcare based on keyword, location, job group etc. You can register to receive job alerts by email.
+NHS Jobs is the online recruitment website.
+Most NHS organisations advertise their jobs and apprenticeships there.
+It allows you to search by keyword, location, job group etc.

 When you’ve found a suitable vacancy: